hackoregon/openelections/resources/postgres.md

 # command.
 You will be prompted for the password.
 # You can verify the host, port, username in the docker-compose file
 # psql -h HOST -p PORT -U USERNAME  DATABASENAME
-psql -h localhost -p 5432 -U postgres postgres
+psql -h localhost -p 5432 -U postgres open_elections_dev

 # want to import an .sql file into a new database?
 # make sure to use the path to the .sql file